MathisZerbib/instagram_counter_proxy/README.md

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-This README provides a basic overview of how to set up, run, and use your Instagram follower counter application.
-Depending on the specifics of your project, you may need to adjust some steps or add additional information.
+This README provides a basic overview of how to set up, run the proof of concept (POC).

-Please note that this is for educational purposes only and I am not responsible for the use you make of the code.
+Kindly note that this content is intended solely for educational purposes, and I bear no responsibility for any use of the code.

 ```
 // Copyright (c) 2024 Mathis Zerbib